ShootingStar91/taivuttaja/README.md

   + **GitHub Actions** runs tests and uses [appleboy/ssh-action] to make an AWS Lightsail server pull and deploy the project if commit messages do not include "#skip"
   + **Docker** compose files for nginx reverse-proxy setup

-# Instructions to try server
+# Instructions to run

-The project requires the mongoDB database ([repository of database](https://github.com/ghidinelli/fred-jehle-spanish-verbs)) to fully run, with appropriate secrets available for backend.
+The project requires the mongoDB database ([repository of database](https://github.com/ghidinelli/fred-jehle-spanish-verbs)) to fully run, with appropriate secret set (MONGODB_URI for backend).
 However, the repository has a test version of the database with a few test words.
 There is a docker-compose.yml file in the backend folder to run the test database in a mongo image.

 Clone repository `git clone https://github.com/ShootingStar91/taivuttaja`

 Run mongo image with docker compose plugin and run backend in test mode

     cd taivuttaja/backend
-  docker compose -f docker-compose.yml up -d npm install npm run start:test cd ..
+    docker compose -f docker-compose.yml up -d
+    npm install
+    npm run start:test
+    cd ..

 Run frontend

     cd frontend
     npm install
     npm start

 # Features